 The Social Policy Team has three main areas of interest:

 - Meeting Basic Human Needs.
 Individuals and families "have the right to an income and/or services sufficient to meet their basic needs."
 We advocate a Living Wage for municipal employees in Boulder County.
-Read our position on Minimum / Living Wages here - scroll down to bottom of page.
+Read our position on Minimum / Living Wages here, p.
+9 (last page).

 - Equality of Opportunity.
 We are looking at privilege and oppression, and at institutional injustice affecting People of Color in Boulder County.
 We are looking at diversity and at ways to achieve inclusion in our county and in our League.